Item #3912509 Carte Générale de la Terre Napoléon. BAUDIN, Louis de FREYCINET.

 French designs for South Australia.

-Impressive early chart of the South Australian coastline revealing French colonial ambitions for Australia, a result of the survey undertaken during the Baudin expedition in Australian waters during 1802.
-As the title "Terre Napoleon" confirms, the map is tangible proof of French colonial ambitions for Australia.
+Impressive early chart of the South Australian coastline, a result of the survey undertaken during the Baudin expedition in Australian waters during 1802.
+As the title "Terre Napoléon" confirms, the map is tangible proof of French colonial ambitions for Australia.
 At the time of the Baudin voyage a Napoleonic order existed to conquer the continent, a plan ultimately frustrated by defeat in Europe.
-The place names engraved on this chart are almost entirely in French; interestingly, when the second edition of Baudin's voyage was published in 1824 most of these names were, without comment, discreetly changed into English.
+The place names engraved on this chart are almost entirely in French; interestingly, when the second edition of Baudin's voyage was published in 1824, most of these names were, without comment, discreetly changed into English.

-Impressive early chart of the South Australian coastline revealing French colonial ambitions for Australia, a result of the survey undertaken during the Baudin expedition in Australian waters during 1802.
-As the title "Terre Napoleon" confirms, the map is tangible proof of French colonial ambitions for Australia.
+Impressive early chart of the South Australian coastline, a result of the survey undertaken during the Baudin expedition in Australian waters during 1802.
+As the title "Terre Napoléon" confirms, the map is tangible proof of French colonial ambitions for Australia.
 At the time of the Baudin voyage a Napoleonic order existed to conquer the continent, a plan ultimately frustrated by defeat in Europe.
-The place names engraved on this chart are almost entirely in French; interestingly, when the second edition of Baudin's voyage was published in 1824 most of these names were, without comment, discreetly changed into English.
+The place names engraved on this chart are almost entirely in French; interestingly, when the second edition of Baudin's voyage was published in 1824, most of these names were, without comment, discreetly changed into English.

 Ref: #3912509